 Lesson Learned: Holding yourself accountable to a goal is especially challenging when no one else is watching.
 Before setting a goal ask yourself, "If no one knew I did this, would I still want to do it?"
 If the answer if yes, you will find a way.
 You will make it happen, no matter how many years it may take to see through.
-(And, if you are serious about ensuring you see a goal through, have I got the solution for you!)

 A SIMPLE, FLEXIBLE & EFFECTIVE TRAINING PLAN

 Impressed with how ease-filled achieving my goal times was, I plan to apply the methodology behind my simple and flexible 5k training plan to future race distances and goal times.

 (After all, it took me 3+ years to figure out this results-driven training method, I better use it!)